near/boilerplate-template-rs/README.md

 Usage
 =====

+Start your frontend:

+    npm run start

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Test your contract:

-    npm test
+    npm run test

-Start your frontend:

-    npm start

 Exploring The Code
 ==================

 1. The smart-contract code lives in the `/contract` folder.
 See the README there for more info.
 In blockchain apps the smart contract is the "backend" of your app.
-2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
-Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
+2. The frontend code lives in the `/frontend` folder.
+You can start editing the page by modifying `frontend/pages/index.tsx`.
+The page auto-updates as you edit the file.
+   This is your entrypoint to learn how the frontend connects to the NEAR blockchain.
 3. Test your contract: `npm test`, this will run the tests in `integration-tests` directory.
+4. [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
+This endpoint can be edited in `frontend/pages/api/hello.ts`.
+5. The `frontend/pages/api` directory is mapped to `/api/*`.
+Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+6. This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 Deploy